Learn about Antarctica's wonderful wildlife

 Whales

-Antarctica is the perfect place for close encounters with whales and it's possible to spot up to 8 whale species in Antarctica, however, humpbacks and minke whales are by far the most sighted.
-The use of small zodiac boats carrying around 8 people means that you will be able to explore the many bays and inlets of the Peninsula and encounter whales up close.
+Antarctica is the perfect place for close encounters with whales, and it's possible to spot up to eight whale species in Antarctica.
+However, humpbacks and minke whales are by far the most sighted.
+The use of small zodiac boats carrying around eight people means you'll be able to explore the many bays and inlets of the Peninsula and encounter whales up close.
 Watching them dip and dive into the water is a truly humbling and unforgettable experience.

 Find out more about individual species and what you may see during your adventure.